Latécoère 300: Description

 The 300 was a monoplane of parasol wing construction.
-It was powered by four engines, each of which produced 650 hp, arranged in two push-pull pairs.
-The 300 set an international aviation record for seaplanes on 31 December 1933, by flying 3697 km non-stop between Berre Lake near Marseille and Saint-Louis, Senegal.
-The aircraft then entered service for Air France, transporting mail across the Atlantic Ocean from Dakar, Senegal to Natal, Brazil.
+It was powered by four engines, each producing 650 hp, arranged in two push-pull pairs.
+The 300 set an international record for seaplanes on 31 December 1933, by flying 3697 km non-stop between Berre Lake near Marseille and Saint-Louis, Senegal.
+The aircraft then entered service with Air France, transporting mail across the Atlantic Ocean from Dakar, Senegal to Natal, Brazil.

 It completed 23 missions before being lost at sea on December 7, 1936.
 The pilot was the famous French aviator Jean Mermoz.

 The civilian Laté 301, and military Laté 302 were based on the 300, with some design improvements.
 A total of three aircraft of each type were built between 1935 and 1936.
 The first of the 301s was lost, the remaining two were used in South Atlantic service until 1939.
 In 1939 the last remaining 301 was converted to military service, joining the 302s in patrol duties in West Africa.

 Original Laté 302 aircraft had 930-hp engines, bow, beam, and engine nacelle machine gun ports, and a bomb load of 300 kg.
 The aircraft supported a crew of four and included sleeping accommodations.
 Fuel and payload were stored inside the hull.
 The 302s and converted 301 were in service at the start of World War II, and continued in military service, flying patrols from Dakar until retired due to lack of spare parts, the last aircraft being grounded at the end of 1941.